airloaf/V6502/README.md

 ### Optional:
 - [Boost 1.66+](https://www.boost.org/) # Only for building the test

-Note: Older versions of Boost may work, but 1.66+ have been tested to work.
+Note: Older versions of Boost may work, but 1.66+ has been tested to work.

 ## Building
 There are two build targets for CMake, the actual V6502 library and the unit tests.